-A great seasonal cocktail from fall through winter.
-The Blackberry Bourbon Cocktail has Blackberry liqueur, lemon, cranberry juice & bourbon and makes a cocktail that is refreshing and beautiful.
+A great seasonal cocktail from fall through winter, this Blackberry Bourbon Cocktail includes Blackberry liqueur, lemon, cranberry juice & bourbon for a cocktail that is refreshing and beautiful.

 I know I whine and complain about Summer ending and the beginning of Fall and I do feel a bit like the Lone Ranger in that effort to hang onto every last moment of warm days and cool nights.
 But I’m a realist and it’s time for the whining to stop and acceptance to begin.
 It was 84 degrees in Denver the beginning of the week and today it’s 45.
 Seems fitting for the first week of Fall that it should prove a point isn’t it?